DragoQCC/Iron-Injector/README.md

 - verification of user commands vs available commands
 - verification that option trying to be set is real
 - checks that all required options are set before running
-- execution of encrypted shellcode
+- Dynamic Invocation of encrypted shellcode without touching APIs that are hooked by AV/EDR.
 - execution of .net assemblies with the ability to restart interaction all in memory
 - can itself be loaded into memory